-All referrals that lead to new clients earn a free session for referrer.
+- All referrals that lead to new clients earn referring client one free session.

-Following years of successful training in corporate settings, I’ve developed workshops for chefs that address the challenges of sourcing sustainable seafood.
+Following years of successful training in corporate settings, I’ve developed workshops for chefs that address the challenges of serving food-allergic diners and sourcing sustainable seafood.

 Teach a Chef to Fish – Sustainable Seafood Class